danielvillahermosadominguez/tennis_kotlin/readme.md

 # Acknowledgements
 This kata is described on cyber-dojo.org

+# Reminders and Notes during the Kata
+Concepts:
+- Two players
+- A Game
+- Scores (0 - Love, 1-Fifteen, 2-Thirty, 3-Forty)
+- 4 = Game (Player x won)
+- Equals => Deuce
+- Advantage = Deuce +1 for the lead player
+- output = Report the score depending of the inputs
+- We think it is better to use as input the score
+-
 # Some useful notes about the implementation with Kotlin

 ## The first gradle empty project